 Information booklets and checklists

 Atrial Fibrillation Association produces a range of resources for patients and carers including booklets, checklists and factsheets.
-All materials published have been approved by AFA's Medical Advisory Committee and endorsed by the Department of Health.
+All materials published have been approved by AF Association's Medical Advisory Committee (MAC) and endorsed by the Department of Health.
 Our resources are updated regularly to take account of developments in the field of AF.

-A booklet explaining what Atrial Fibrillation is, some of the possible causes and triggers for AF attacks and guidance on how to manage AF.
+A booklet explaining what atrial fibrillation is, some of the possible causes and triggers for AF attacks and guidance on how to manage the condition.

 A checklist intended to help a patient collate his / her full information, medial history and questions the patient may have, when attending an appointment with a cardiologist or electrophysiologist.

 This booklet summarises anticoagulation and the availability of treatment options.